 Winter melon, also known as a wax ground, Chinese watermelon, or white pumpkin, winter melon is a fruit that looks like watermelon but tastes like cucumber.
+This delicious gourd is packed with vitamins, minerals, and antioxidants that can promote weight loss, strengthen the immune system, and increase energy levels.
+Learn more on winter melon benefits in this article.

 What Is Winter Melon?